Waking Isabella is on a virtual book tour this month AND she is

 Over time, however, I began to miss Italy very much and regretted not having learned the language well.
 So, I started focusing on becoming fluent.
 A few years after that decision, I decided to combine my graphics skills, my Italian language skills and my writing skills and began the Studentessa Matta blog where I write in Italian and English to promote the study of language and culture.
 The blog is mostly composed of non-fiction articles, and I write about everything from language learning tips to Italian music to interesting Italian festivals and holidays.

 After starting my blog seven years ago, it took another couple of years, but then I got the crazy idea to go a step further and write a novel.
 Since publishing my first novel “Dreaming Sophia” I’ve been hooked on writing novels.
 I love creating worlds and inventing people to populate them.
 I find it to be a very creative process, not only through writing but also in the design of the books together as well.
-I illustrate my covers and layout my book interiors.
+I illustrate the covers and layout of my book interiors.